 Returned Checks: Any check returned unpaid (stop payment or insufficient funds) does not constitute automatic withdrawal from class.
 A check returned from the bank for any reason is subject to a $25 service charge.
 A hold will be placed on student records for any financial obligation, until the obligation is cleared.

 $30 per semester and $15 for the summer session (both subject to change).
 A current Golden West College Parking Permit is required to park a vehicle in campus parking lots.
-Permits may be purchased on-line by logging in to the student portal (MyGWC) or via the college’s website.
+Permits may be purchased on-line by logging in to the student portal (MyCoastPortal) or via the college’s website.
 When purchasing a Student Semester Parking Permit or using the Daily Permit Dispensers the buyer will be required to enter their vehicle’s license plate number when prompted.
 The permit is then registered to that vehicle and there is no paper or sticker to display on the vehicle.
 Mechanical permit dispenser machines are available in each parking lot for parking by the day at a cost of $5 per day.
 These dispensers are located at the entrances to the campus in each of the main parking lots.
 Students and visitors may also utilize the cellphone app to purchase an hourly or daily parking permit.
 Coin operated parking meters are available for use at $0.25 per each 15 minutes for a maximum stay of 2 hours.
-Failure to properly display a valid parking permit may result in the issuance of a citation.
-A student whose permit is lost or stolen must purchase a new permit.

 Parking citations are issued in cooperation with the West Orange County Municipal Court.
 These citations, if ignored, will affect future vehicle registration privileges with the California DMV.
 An academic hold will also be placed on the student’s CCCD account until the citation has been paid.

 Library Fine Policy

-Students are encouraged to return library materials on time in order to avoid fines and possible holds on grades, transcripts, and/or loss of library privileges.
+Students are encouraged to return library materials on time in order to avoid fines and possible registration holds and/or loss of library privileges.
 Fines are assessed for weekends, holidays, and during library hours since books can be returned 24 hours a day.
 An after-hours book return is located at the front entrance of the Learning Resources Center (LRC).

 When a book is lost, the Public Services librarian will determine the replacement cost of the item.